Cluster sets training method - how and when to use in your workouts

 Athletes using cluster sets often report faster recovery post-training.
 The shorter, more intense bursts of activity with brief recovery periods can lead to less muscle damage and metabolic stress compared to traditional sets.
 This can result in a quicker return to baseline physiological states, allowing for more frequent training sessions or higher quality subsequent workouts.
 This benefit is particularly valuable for athletes undergoing multiple training sessions per week, those in a high-frequency training phase, or when going through a rebuild phase after injury or time away from training.

 Ultimately, clusters are a method aimed at maximising bar speed, minimising fatigue accumulation, and increasing the quality of your reps in a time efficient way.
-This has most commonly been a way to benefit power training, but with some small tweaks, the same cluster set approach can also be incredibly effective for developing strength and hypertrophy.
+This has most commonly been a way to benefit power training, but with some small tweaks, the same cluster set approach can also be incredibly effective for developing strength, power and hypertrophy.

 Cluster set training for hypertrophy